DigitaleGesellschaft/jekyll-theme-conference/README.md

       map_provider: "OpenStreetMap.Mapnik"
 ```

 The map is based on the JavaScript Library [Leaflet](https://leafletjs.com/) and can be customized by editing the `assets/js/main.js` file, e.g. adding additional layers with markers, text, or shapes to the map.
-To start, copy simply the file from this repository and make use of the initialized global variable `map` pointing to the Leaflet container.
+To start, copy simply the file from this repository and make use of the initialized global variable `window.conference.map` pointing to the Leaflet container.

 Example: